craftingcity/The-Known-World/Prenotes Feb 02 24.md

 Benjamin equipped a Tank Combat Suit (AC 18+DEX), and Yissa equipped a Officer Combat Suit (AC 16+DEX)

+Breenabell put on a show for 27 entertainment points

 We leave our heroes on the date of ...
 AF, as they ...